RobDavenport/wgpu-imm/README.md

   - figure out API for this
   - could include Scissor rect if necessary

 Longer Term Ideas:
 - Single "immediate mode" geometry and texture buffer always mapped to specific addresses
-- Dynamic textures can store a pointer & length to texture data on CPU side
+- Dynamic textures can store a pointer & length to texture data on CPU side, which just gets copied each frame, similar to a "register"

 Implementation Notes:
 For 2d Quad Rendering...